Lara3333/Lara_2025/navigation/about.md

 ## As a conversation Starter
-Here are some places I have lived.
+Here are some places I am from.

 <comment>
 Flags are made using the Wikipedia site and JavaScript